Reaching refugees

 Our refugee projects

-Books give people who have been displaced the power to succeed in education and help them begin to reimagine their futures.
+For people living with or fleeing conflict, books offer the chance to continue an interrupted education – and to reimagine their futures.
 Here are a few of their stories:

 Read more